gtk-rs/gtk4-rs/book/src/gobject_properties.md

 If we now click on one button, the "number" and the "label" property of the other button changes as well.

 <div style="text-align:center"><img src="img/gobject_properties.png" /></div>

+[^1]: This behavior can be disabled by passing [`EXPLICIT_NOTIFY`](http://gtk-rs.org/docs/glib/struct.ParamFlags.html#associatedconstant.EXPLICIT_NOTIFY) flag during creation of the property.
+In this case, the only way to emit the signal is to call [`notify`](http://gtk-rs.org/docs/glib/object/trait.ObjectExt.html#tymethod.notify) directly.